-The Briars offers 15 single rooms and 1 twin room, many with en-suite facilities.
+The Briars offers 17 single rooms, many with en-suite facilities.
 A large dining room overlooking the gardens and patio areas.
 Two lounge areas located on the ground floor.
 A large dayroom is situated on the first floor also overlooking the gardens.
 A lift provides access to all floors.

 The village of Glemsford offers many services, both professional and social.

 Glemsford Branch Library is situated at the rear of the village hall and opens 3 days a week.

 A doctors surgery located in the centre of Glemsford are the general practitioners in the village and support the surrounding villages.

 Post Office opens all day, 6 days a week.

 Hairdressing facilities are also available.

 Sudbury is an ancient market town and can be reached easily by a bus service which passes by The Briars on an hourly basis.